eldipa/xoz/docs/RFC:-Specification-of-Descriptor-and-Stream.md

 };
 ```

-The `struct descriptor_t` can refer either to an *object descriptor*
-(`is_obj` is 1) or to a *non-object descriptor* (`is_obj` is 0).
-The former defines the existence
-of an object while the latter just has a reference to an object
-that it is defined somewhere else.

-### Non-object descriptors

-When `is_obj` is 0 (a *non-object descriptor*), the `obj_id` is
-the object identifier that descriptor is referring to.
-It is set
-explicit when `has_id` is 1; if it is 0, the descriptor refers
-to same object that the previous descriptor in the *stream*.

-`type` is the descriptor type; there can be up to 512 different types.
-This RFC defines only a few.

 The size of the descriptor's `data` is given words of 2 bytes by the `lo_dsize` field
 and if `hi_dsize` is present, `lo_dsize` is extended with `hi_dsize` as its MSB.
 The maximum size of a descriptor without counting its header
 is therefore 64 bytes (32 * 2) or 128 bytes (64 * 2).
 How `data` is interpreted depends on the descriptor `type`.

-### Object descriptors

-When `is_obj` is 1 (an *object descriptor*), the `obj_id` is
-the object identifier that descriptor is defining and it is a mandatory
-field.

-The field `has_id` is then repurposed as the MSB of `type`: the object
-type then is represented by `has_id` (MSB) and `type` lower bits giving
-a maximum of 1024 different types.
+`type` is the descriptor type; there can be up to 512 different types.
-This RFC defines only a few.
+This RFC defines only a few:

-The size of the descriptor's `data` is given words of 2 bytes by
-the `lo_dsize` and `hi_dsize` fields
-and it has the same meaning than for the *non-object descriptors*.

-An *object descriptor* defines an object with data outside of the
-descriptor; potentially very large data, much larger than a descriptor
-could hold (`lo_dsize` and `hi_dsize`).

-`lo_osize` is the size in bytes of the object external data (the size of the
+ - `0x00`: padding or end-of-stream descriptor
+ - `0x1ff`: reserved for adding more types if the 512 are not enough.

+## Descriptors that own a segment

+The `struct descriptor_t` can refer either to a descriptor
+that *owns* blocks of data referenced by `segm` (`owns_segm` is 1)
+or to a descriptor that does not owns any segment (`owns_segm` is 0).

+When a descriptor owns a segment it implies that if the descriptor
+is deleted from the stream, the segment is freed and, if the descriptor
-*descriptor* is not included).
-If the data is
+is not deleted, the segments must be allocated.

-larger than 32 kilobytes minus 1, the flag `large` is set to 1 and the size
+How much of the owned segment is in use (has meaningful data) is given
-is the combination of `lo_osize` (lower 15 bits) and `hi_osize` (higher
+by `lo_osize` (lower 15 bits) and if `large` is 1, by `hi_osize` (16
-16 bits).
-Therefore, the maximum size is 2GB.
+most significat bits).
+This gives an upper limit to how much data the
+segment can hold of 2GB (31 bits).

-The `segm` is the segment the indicates where the object data is stored
+The `segm` is the segment the indicates where the data is stored
 and its length is not explicit in the header.
 Instead, the segment ends
 when an inline-data extent is found so the segment must be *inline-data ended*.

+## Descriptor id

+Every descriptor has an unique id: it may be given by the field `id` if
+`has_id` is 1 or it may be generated in runtime by the `xoz` library if
+`has_id` is 0 or if `id` is 0.

+An id generated in runtime is called *temporal id* and it is generated
+and assigned to the descriptor in an unspecified order so such
+descriptors cannot be referenced by others (because its id may change).
+An id explicitly given when `has_id` is 1 and `id` is not 0 is called
+*persistent id*.

+In runtime, the `xoz` library will distinguish both with the MSB of the
+32 bits number that the id has: if the MSB is 1, it is a *temporal id*,
+if not, it is a *persistent id*.
+Hence the id to be stored in the file
+requires only 31 bits (the `id` field).

+In runtime, in no case a descriptor can have an id of 0.

 ## Descriptors invariants

-For a *non-object descriptor*:
+For a *descriptor* that *does not own* a segment:

- - it has a minimum size of 2 bytes (`has_id` and `lo_dsize` of 0)
+ - it has a minimum size of 2 bytes (when `has_id` and `lo_dsize` of 0)
- - it has a maximum size of 70 bytes (`has_id` is 1 and `lo_dsize` is 32)
+ - it has a maximum size of 132 bytes (when `has_id` is 1 and the size of `data` is (64-1)*2)
-   with up to 64 bytes for usable data within the descriptor.

-For an *object descriptor*:
+For a *descriptor* that *owns* a segment:

- - it has a minimum size of 8 bytes for objects of zero bytes data
+ - it has a minimum size of 6 bytes (`has_id` is 0, size of `data` is 0
- - large data objects has a minimum descriptor size of 10 bytes.
+     and the `segm` has the minimum of 2 bytes, no space allocated)
- - the maximum size of the descriptor is of 138 bytes with up to
+ - there is no maximum size as `segm` is unbound; the descriptor may have up to 136 bytes
-   128 bytes for usable data within the descriptor.
+   if `segm` is not counted however.
- - object data (external) can be up to 2GB bytes
+ - the owned data can be up to 2GB bytes

 In both cases, the descriptor size is always a multiple of 2;
-object data (external) is not required to be a multiple of 2.
+the owned data is not required to be a multiple of 2.

 ## Descriptor size is fixed

 Once a descriptor is present in the `xoz` file, its size cannot be
-changed (aka `lo_dsize` and `hi_dsize` is fixed).
+changed (aka `lo_dsize` and `hi_dsize` are fixed).

 Growing the descriptor it is not possible because the descriptors
 are packed tight in the stream and there is no room to grow.